-Upon the occurrence of certain events described in the Note, including, among others, our failure to pay amounts due and payable under the Note, events of insolvency or bankruptcy, failure to observe covenants contained in the SPA and the Note, breaches of representations and warranties in the SPA, and occurrence of certain transactions without the Lender's consent (each such event, a "Trigger Event"), the Lender shall have the right, subject to certain exceptions, to increase the balance of the Note by 10% for a Major Trigger Event (as defined in the Note) and 5% for a Minor Trigger Event (as defined in the Note).
-If a Trigger Event is not cured within ten (10) trading days of written notice thereof from the Lender, it will result in an event of default (such event, an "Event of Default").
+Upon the occurrence of certain events described in the Note, including, among others, our failure to pay amounts due and payable under the Note, events of insolvency or bankruptcy, failure to observe covenants contained in the SPA and the Note, breaches of representations and warranties in the SPA, and occurrence of certain transactions without the Lender's consent (each such event, a Trigger Event), the Lender shall have the right, subject to certain exceptions, to increase the balance of the Note by 10% for a Major Trigger Event (as defined in the Note) and 5% for a Minor Trigger Event (as defined in the Note).
+If a Trigger Event is not cured within ten (10) trading days of written notice thereof from the Lender, it will result in an event of default (such event, an Event of Default).
 Following an Event of Default, the Lender may accelerate the Note such that all amounts thereunder become immediately due and payable, and interest shall accrue at a rate of 22% annually until paid.
-Under the Note, "Conversion Price" means, prior to a Major Trigger Event, \$2.00 per share (subject to adjustment for stock splits and stock combinations), and following a Major Trigger Event, the lesser of (i) \$2.00 per share (subject to adjustment for stock splits and stock splits and stock splits and stock combinations), and (ii) 90% multiplied by the lowest closing bid price in the three trading days prior to the date on which the conversion notice is delivered.
+Under the Note, "Conversion Price" means, prior to a Major Trigger Event, \$2.00 per share (subject to adjustment for stock splits and stock combinations), and following a Major Trigger Event, the lesser of (i) \$2.00 per share (subject to adjustment for stock splits and stock combinations), and (ii) 90% multiplied by the lowest closing bid price in the three trading days prior to the date on which the conversion notice is delivered; provided, however, that if the Conversion Price is below \$0.1756 per share, the Company will be required to satisfy a conversion notice from the Lender in cash.
+In the event that this Proposal No. 3 is approved and the Note Amendment becomes effective, the Conversion Price with respect to the Repriced Principal Amount, or the Adjusted Conversion Price, will be, prior to a Major Trigger Event, the purchase price per share in a Qualified Financing (which we expect to be the Per Share Price in the Private Placements) (subject to adjustment for stock splits and stock combinations), and following a Major Trigger Event, the lesser of (i) the purchase price per share in a Qualified Financing (which we expect to be the Per Share Price in the Private Placements) (subject to adjustment for stock splits and stock combinations), and (ii) 90% multiplied by the lowest closing bid price in the three trading days prior to the date on which the conversion notice is delivered; provided, however, that if the Conversion Price is below \$0.1756 per share, we will be required to satisfy a conversion notice from the Lender in cash.

-As of December 31, 2022, the outstanding balance of the Note was \$31,820,000 in principal and \$75,652 in accrued but unpaid interest.
+As of December 31, 2023, the outstanding balance of the Note was \$31.8 million in principal and \$3.2 million in accrued but unpaid interest.

-Additional information concerning the SPA and the Note is contained in our Current Report on Form 8-K filed with the SEC on December 22, 2022, which is incorporated by reference herein.
+Additional information concerning the SPA, the Note and the Note Amendment is contained in our Annual Report on Form 10-K for the year ended September 30, 2023 and in our Current Report on Form 8-K filed with the SEC on January 24, 2024, which are incorporated by reference herein.